jamesbachini/DecentPoker/README.md

 1. **Reputation Systems:** Develop a reputation system where players can create some form of social graph of the players they know and/or can rate each other.
 Could link to existing social graphs in a similar way to @Friend.tech did with X/Twitter.
 This would all need to be done as a separate frontend system and would be separate from the underlying contract code.

 2. **Statistical Analysis:** Use algorithms to analyze game patterns and detect unusual betting that may indicate collusion or bots, flag these users on the frontend to warn other players.
-Again could only be implimented at a frontend level.
+Again could only be implemented at a frontend level.

 3. **Home Games:** Encourage users to setup home games with their friends using a private code which allows access.
 This way they can ensure they are playing against the people they know and trust... on a trustless platform.